So you’ve got some marketing skills, and you’re wondering how to start a digital marketing agency.

 That route will give you a good technical foundation with a fast, simple setup and access to other business tools like email and digital storage.
 It will also allow you to implement a customized off-the-shelf design – “themes.”

 Themes allow you to have a website that looks good enough to make a sale without spending months and lots of money on a 100% custom design.
-Creating a website on something like WordPress also allows you to implement a 100% custom design when that time comes.
+Creating a blog on something like WordPress allows you to implement a 100% custom design when that time comes.

 Note – self-hosting WordPress does have a learning curve.
 For a long-term website with a business that has resources, it’s worthwhile.
 But – there is absolutely a role for a hosted website builder for many businesses – especially if your business will focus on clients who use a specific platform (like Wix, Squarespace, or Shopify).
-I have a guide to selecting a good website builder here.
+I have a guide to selecting the best website builder.
 Practicing what you preach goes a long way with skeptical prospects.

 Note – the other benefit of self-hosting is recurring maintenance revenue.
 Reseller hosting plans are super-affordable and can allow you to bundle a maintenance package for web design clients that are super-profitable.
 That said, some website builders allow you to arrange users.